A Python server implementaion of JSON-RPC 2.0 over HTTP

 Notification is implemented using threading.
 A method without

 If multiple requests are sent in a batch, they will be processed concurrently by a thread pool.
-Only results of non-notification requests are returned.
-In case of that all the requests are notifications, the HTTP response will be of status 204.

 pip install rufmich

 Create a folder with following structure:

 - <your_methods_workspace> - root root.py - <A> <A.py> - <B> <B.py> - <C> <C.py>

 - my_methods - root root.py - registration registration.py - by_email by_email.py

 Note that there MUST BE a directory named root under your workspace folder.